Davidnet/Davidnet.github.io/cv.md

 - Create and manage innovation spaces concentrated on organizational issues around the KiwiBot product and different internal areas inside Kiwi Campus.
 - Development at the hardware-software interface for parallel intelligence systems.

-`2019.07`
-__Google Developer Expert at [Google Developers](https://developers.google.cn/community/experts/directory/profile/profile-david_cardozo/)__ - _Medellín, Colombia
-- Google Developers Experts are a global network of certified experienced developers and professionals actively supporting developers, startups and companies changing the world through AI and machine learning.
-- First Google developer expert on the areas of Machine Learning and Artificial Inteligence in Colombia.

 `2017.06 - 2019.03`
 __Machine Learning Engineer at [Kiwi Campus](https://www.kiwibot.com/)__ - _Berkeley, United States